JBroks/booksy-reviews/README.md

 ### Peer-code-review

-The project was published on Code Institute Slack code-peer-review channel where other students and mentors could review the code and provide their feedback.
+The project was published on Code Institute Slack code-peer-review channel where other students and mentors are able to review the code and provide their feedback.
 No additional comments were provided.

 #### Bugs: